Greek Yogurt Pancakes

 2. Blend for 10-15 seconds.

-Since this is a one-bowl recipe, the dry ingredients are whisked in after the wet ingredient mixture is homogenous (uniform throughout).
-You can always mix the dry ingredients together in a separate bowl and add them to the wet ingredients if you prefer!
+Since this is a one-bowl recipe, the dry ingredients are whisked in after the wet ingredient mixture is smooth.
+You can always mix the dry ingredients together in a separate bowl and add them to the wet ingredients if you prefer.

 Cook the Greek Yogurt Pancakes

-My favorite way to cook pancakes is on an electric griddle.
-I appreciate being able to set it to a specific temperature without worrying about adjusting the heat at all.
-You can cook pancakes in a skillet over medium/low heat, but just be sure to watch them carefully and adjust the intensity of your flame as needed.
+Next, melt butter in a skillet or on an electric griddle.
+I suggest cooking them on an electric or stovetop griddle with a temperature knob and cook them at 350 degrees Fahrenheit (177 degrees Celsius).
+You can also cook pancakes in a skillet over medium/low heat, but just be sure to watch them carefully and adjust the heat as needed.

 front view of a Greek Yogurt Pancake cooking in a cast iron skillet